QR4.5.9 Testing The Theory

 Next

-Imagine if an engineer said “This vehicle has two wheels like a bicycle and an engine like a car so to avoid inventing a new word like motorcycle we have chosen to call it a car”.
-A boy with a hammer thinks everything is a nail and likewise physicists with particle accelerators think everything is a particle but it isn’t always so.
-What physics found by battering matter apart turned out to be neither fundamental nor particles, because it was:
+But imagine if an engineer said “This vehicle has two wheels like a bicycle and an engine like a car, so to avoid inventing a new word like motorcycle, we have chosen to call it a car”.
+Who would accept that?
+Physicists with accelerators see everything as a particle, just as a boy with a hammer sees everything as a nail, but the evidence suggests otherwise because what was found was:

 3. Massive.
-The “fundamental” top quark has the same mass as a gold nucleus of 79 protons and 118 neutrons.
-It is 75,000 times heavier than an up quark, so why does the cosmic Lego-set have such a huge building block?
-Not surprisingly, this fundamental entity plays no part at all in the function of the universe we see.
+The top quark has the same mass as a gold nucleus of 79 protons and 118 neutrons, but why does the cosmic Lego-set need such a big building block?
+It is no surprise that this so-called elementary particle plays no part in the function of the universe we see.

-Entities that decay and transform into each other aren’t fundamental because what is fundamental isn’t subject to decay or transformation, and energy events that last less than a millionth of a second aren’t particles because what is substantial should last longer than that.
-A brief eddy in a stream isn’t a particle, so why is a brief quantum eddy a particle?
-It follows that the fundamental particles of the standard model are neither fundamental nor particles but rather quantum events.
+Entities that decay and transform into each other aren’t elementary because the basic elements of everything shouldn’t do that, and energy events that last less than a millionth of a second aren’t particles because particles should last longer than that.
+It follows that the elementary particles of the standard model are neither elementary nor particles.

 Figure 4.18.
 The standard particle model

-The standard particle model (Figure 4.18) describes fundamental particles that are classifiable and virtual bosons that come from nowhere to make things happen.
-This, we are told, is the end of the story because particle accelerators can’t break point particles down any further.
-How then does a particle that exists at a point take up space?
-Apparently, they create invisible fields that generate virtual particles to keep them apart.
-It is a wonderfully circular argument that can’t be tested because the agents involved are unobservable.
+In Figure 4.18, the particles of the standard model divide into fermions and virtual bosons that cause forces.
+This, we are told, is the end of the story because accelerators can’t break matter down further, but how do particles that exist at a point take up space?
+Apparently, virtual particles from fields keep them apart, but this theory can’t be tested because virtual particles are unobservable.

-The particle model survives because physicists are conditioned to not look behind the curtain of physical reality.
-The wizard of Oz told Dorothy: “Pay no attention to that man behind the curtain” to distract her from what really orchestrates events, and likewise the wizards of physics ask us to pay no attention to the quantum waves that quantum theory says create physical reality.
-Quantum realism looks behind the curtain to see that quantum processes cause physical events.
+The particle model satisfies neither logic nor science, but survives because we don’t look behind the curtain of physical events.
+Just as the wizard of Oz told Dorothy: “Pay no attention to that man behind the curtain”, who was the real cause of events, today’s wizards tell us to ignore the waves of quantum theory that actually create all physical events.

 Next